WebCFD/FrontEnd-FlowDesk/replit.md

 ### Technical Implementations
 The frontend is built with React 18, TypeScript, and Vite, utilizing Tailwind CSS, Radix UI, and shadcn/ui for the user interface.
 Three.js and Canvas3D handle 3D graphics, while Zustand manages persistent global state.
 React Hook Form with Zod is used for form handling.
 The backend leverages Node.js with Express.js, a PostgreSQL database managed by Drizzle ORM, and Passport.js for session-based authentication.

 Key features include a 3D design engine for multi-floor layouts and object placement, dynamic furniture loading with custom STL import, detailed air flow configuration, and real-time data synchronization between 2D/3D views.
 Comprehensive CFD validation, including Insufficient Boundary Conditions (IBC) checks, is performed.
 The application supports robust JSON import/export for design data.
+An email verification system ensures valid user registrations, integrating with a `pending_activations` table and a `sendActivationEmail()` function.
+Memory management enhancements and subprocess isolation prevent Out of Memory (OOM) kills during post-processing by limiting simultaneous simulation processing and enforcing garbage collection.
+Production deployment utilizes `/tmp/uploads` for ephemeral storage in Google Cloud Run.
+Automatic cleanup of old VTK files in `/tmp/uploads` prevents disk space exhaustion.

 ### System Design Choices
 The application is designed for containerized deployment on Google Cloud Run.
 It incorporates an end-to-end CFD simulation pipeline that converts user designs into OpenFOAM CFD simulations executed on the Inductiva cloud.
 This pipeline utilizes a dual-worker system for geometry, meshing, CFD setup, submission, monitoring, result retrieval, and post-processing.
 The primary meshing strategy uses `hvac_pro` (an optimized snappyHexMesh configuration) with parametric quality levels and is compliant with OpenFOAM v2406.
 CFD simulations use `buoyantSimpleFoam` with a Boussinesq approximation and hConst thermo model, employing `zeroGradient` for enthalpy/temperature on pressure boundaries to ensure numerical stability.
 Configurable simulation types with dynamic iteration control and conservative relaxation factors ensure stable startup and convergence.
+An orphaned simulation recovery system ensures that simulations stuck in "post_processing" are automatically resumed.
+Post-processing has been optimized by removing image rendering, PDF report generation, and residual convergence plots to reduce memory usage, focusing instead on VTK file generation for interactive 3D web viewing.

 A transactional email system for the landing page contact form is integrated using the Resend API, featuring real-time submission, validation, and notifications.
 The admin panel includes SHA-256 hashed password authentication for security.